 Affecting directly to any deal of the company’s business or assets to a connected party within eight weeks of an administrator appointed at the company.
 The appointed administrator requires the company’s creditor approval or formal written consent from an independent opinion to approve a pre-pack to a connected proposed purchaser.

 Reliance lays on the proposed connected party purchaser to initiate the production of a report.
 By whom though?
 Perhaps by a person who “maintains they have the expertise and skill to produce the report”.
 However, proving controversial, as no clear guidance exists, thus doubting the integrity of the report.

-Obtaining independent written opinion ensures the evaluator’s report either verify the amount of the sale and confirms it, or challenges it.
-The appointed administrator must review it, but not act on it.
-However, if the administrators proceed with a sale despite the report recommending not too, the administrator must explain why!
+Obtaining independent written opinion ensures the evaluator’s report either verify the amount of the sale and confirms it or challenges it.
+The appointed administrator must review it but not act on it.
+However, if the administrators proceed with a sale despite the report recommending not to, the administrator must explain why!